Valley National Bancorp Declar - GuruFocus.com

 NEW YORK, Aug.
-16, 2022 (GLOBE NEWSWIRE) -- Valley National Bancorp (VLY) (“Valley”), the holding company for Valley National Bank, announced today its regular preferred and common dividends.
+16, 2022 (GLOBE NEWSWIRE) -- Valley National Bancorp (NASDAQ:VLY) (“Valley”), the holding company for Valley National Bank, announced today its regular preferred and common dividends.

 The declared quarterly dividends to shareholders of record on September 15, 2022 are as follows: